i8sumPi/basic-physics/README.md

   xSp: ___, //the initial x speed of the object
   ySp: ___, //the initial y speed of the object
   size: ___, //the diameter of the circle
-  rotation: ___, //the initial rotation, in radians
+  rotation: ___, //the initial rotation, in degrees
-  rotSp: ___, //the initial rotation speed, in radians
+  rotSp: ___, //the initial rotation speed, in degrees
   bounciness: ___ //how bouncy the object is
 });
 ```